IronCoreLabs/proa/README.md

 1. Watch its own Pod's spec and status.
 1. Wait until all containers (except its own) are ready.
 1. Start the main process and wait for it to exit.
+1. TODO Optionally serve a readiness HTTP endpoint to indicate when the main process is running.
-1. TODO Perform some shutdown actions, either the equivalent of `pkill` or hitting an HTTP endpoint on localhost.
+1. Perform some shutdown actions, hitting an HTTP endpoint on localhost or sending signals like `pkill` would.
 1. Wait for the sidecars to exit.

-Optional:
-- TODO Serve a readiness HTTP endpoint to indicate when the main process is running.
+If it encounters errors during shutdown, it logs each error, but it exits with the same exit code as the wrapped process.

 # Usage